MUSEQuBES: Physical conditions, origins, and multi-element abundances of the circumgalactic medium of an isolated, star-forming dwarf galaxy at z=0.57: Results

 \subsection{Ionization modeling}

 To infer physical conditions and heavy element abundances of the dwarf galaxy's CGM from the absorption measurements described in Section \ref{section:absorption}, we performed ionization modeling using \texttt{Cloudy} version 23.01 \citep[][]{Chatzikos:2023}.
 For the main component and wing, which are dominated by intermediate ionization states, we assume photoionization equilibrium with the UV background from \cite{Faucher-Giguere:2020} evaluated at $z=0.57$ and produced a grid of simulated clouds with varying hydrogen density ($n_{\rm H}$), total hydrogen column density ($N_{\rm H}$), and metallicity ($\rm [O/H]$) with solar abundance patterns from \cite{Asplund:2009}.
 The temperature of each photoionization equilibrium model cloud, $T_{\rm PIE}$, is set by the balance of photoheating and metallicity-dependent radiative cooling.
 We ran a grid of \texttt{Cloudy} models covering $\log n_{\rm H}/{\rm cm}^{-3}=-5$ to $-1$, $\log N_{\rm H}/{\rm cm}^{-2}=16$ to $21$, and $\rm [O/H] = -2$ to $+0.3$ in steps of $0.1$ dex.
-We then interpolated the resulting grid to produce predicted column densities for \ion{H}{1} and all observed metal ions as a function of density, total hydrogen column density, and oxygen metallicity, and included scaling factors to allow for non-Solar [C/O] and [N/O] abundance patterns.
-We note that non-solar carbon and nitrogen abundances do not significantly change PIE ion fractions because carbon and nitrogen are sub-dominant contributors to the cooling function \citep[also see][]{Kumar:2025}.
-In addition, inclusion of local ionizing radiation from the dwarf's stellar population does not significantly alter the model predictions, even with an escape fraction of $f_{\rm esc}=1$.
+We then interpolated the resulting grid to produce predicted column densities for \ion{H}{1} and all observed metal ions as a function of density, total hydrogen column density, and oxygen metallicity.
+We note that inclusion of local ionizing radiation from the dwarf's stellar population does not significantly alter the model predictions, even with an escape fraction of $f_{\rm esc}=1$.
+The local ionization spectrum from young stars in the dwarf could be important for inner CGM at $\lesssim15$ kpc distance from the sites of star formation.